Paris Agreement targets

 South Africa currently relies on foreign investments and international finance support to implement a large percentage of its climate change programmes, and the government also emphasises in its updated NDC that the implementation of its NDC will be enabled by financial support as specified in the Paris Agreement.

 The starting year for the modelled domestic pathways is 2015.
 The modelled domestic emissions pathways are based on regional scenarios and emissions in South Africa, as opposed to the region on average, are already stabilising.
 Because of this, the modelled domestic pathways deviate from the historical data and are higher in 2020.

-We rate South Africa’s 2030 NDC target as “Highly insufficient” when compared with its fair-share contribution to climate action.
-The “Highly insufficient” rating indicates that fair share target in 2030 leads to rising, rather than falling, emissions and is not at all consistent with the Paris Agreement’s 1.5°C temperature limit.
-If all countries were to follow South Africa’s approach, warming could reach over 3°C and up to 4°C.
+We rate South Africa’s 2030 NDC target as “Insufficient” when compared with its fair-share contribution to climate action.
+The “Insufficient” rating indicates that fair share target in 2030 need substantial improvements to be consistent with the 1.5°C temperature limit.
+If all countries were to follow South Africa’s approach, warming would reach over 2°C and up to 3°C.

 CAT interprets the full NDC target as unconditional.
 As South Africa only needs to reach its upper end of the target range to fulfil the NDC, we rate that emissions level.
-If South Africa committed to meeting the lower end of its target range, the rating would change to “Almost sufficient” when compared to modelled domestic pathways, and to “Insufficient”, but close to the border to “Almost sufficient”, when compared to the fair share contribution.
+If South Africa committed to meeting the lower end of its target range, the rating would change to “Almost sufficient”, but close to the border to “1.5°C compatible”, when compared to modelled domestic pathways, and to “Almost sufficient” when compared to the fair share contribution.